MushroomFleet/DJZ-Nodes/README.md

 ### Prompt Templates
 The `prompts/` directory includes a vast collection of prompt templates for various styles and use cases:
-- Artistic styles (cyberpunk, fantasy, sci-fi)
-- Video generation prompts
+- Video generation prompts (CogVideo series)
-- Character descriptions
+- Character descriptions and styles
-- Scene compositions
+- Scene compositions (cyberpunk, fantasy, sci-fi)
-- Special effects
+- Special effects and artistic styles
+- Automotive and action sequences
+- Professional and workplace scenes
+- Nature and landscape descriptions
+- Emotional and dialogue-focused prompts

 Find more example workflows and detailed usage instructions in the [DJZ-Nodes-Index.md](https://github.com/MushroomFleet/DJZ-Nodes/blob/main/DJZ-Nodes-Index.md) file.